Syria's return to the Arab League. A leap in the Jordanian league

 The restoration of Jordanian-Syrian relations, which hit the core of the crisis in Syria, expresses a mutual desire between the two countries

-In Jordan, the state is looking for what it sees as achieving its supreme interests, there are borders that must be seized from the Syrian side to ensure that there is no outpoilance that allows terrorists infiltration or smuggling of weapons and drugs, as well as concern about any activity by militias affiliated with the Lebanese Hezbollah or Iran.
+In Jordan, the state is looking for what it sees as achieving its supreme interests, some borders must be seized from the Syrian side to ensure that there is no outbalance that allows terrorists infiltration or smuggling of weapons and drugs, as well as concern about any activity by militias affiliated with the Lebanese Hezbollah or Iran.
 There are also commercial and economic interests that it is not in Jordan's interest to dispense with, as well as the hope in the future of reaching a solution that ends the huge presence of Syrian refugees in the Kingdom.

 The Syrian regime cannot exceed the position of Jordan and the King in the Arab and international arenas, especially for the United States.